 Recently Tenured Working Group

-The Institute for Advanced Study (IAS), the Office of the Vice Provost for Research (OVPR) and the Office of the Vice Provost for Faculty and Academic Affairs (VPFAA) have come together to design an initiative for recently-tenured IUB faculty, which will set them on a path to promotion through career development workshops, small group discussions focusing on faculty projects, and targeted research support.
-This program is open to faculty regardless of discipline or school.
-Working group members will be selected on the basis of their commitment to the program, as well as our need to include faculty of diverse backgrounds, disciplines, and schools.
+The IU Institute for Advanced Study (IUIAS) and Office of the Vice Provost for Faculty and Academic Affairs (VPFAA) collaborate to set recently-tenured IUB faculty on a path to promotion through career development workshops, small group discussions focusing on faculty projects, and targeted research support.
+This program is open to IUB tenured associate professors regardless of discipline or school.
+Working group members will be selected with attention to their commitment to the program and will include faculty of diverse backgrounds, disciplines, and schools.

 By the end of the spring semester, working group members will have had the opportunity to: